Brandweek: History

 In 2014, Prometheus Global Media, which also owned The Hollywood Reporter and Billboard, acquired Mediabistro.com and merged the editorial, job board and education platforms with Adweek (along with Brandweek and Mediaweek brands).
 The Clio Awards.
 Mediabistro, Adweek, Clio and Film Expo were then spun out from Guggenheim Partners/Prometheus Global into a new company, Mediabistro Holdings.

 Beringer Capital acquired Adweek, Mediaweek and Brandweek from MediaBistro Holdings in July 2016.

-In January 2018, Adweek CEO Jeffrey Litvack announced Brandweek, the event, as a first-of-its-kind brand summit to be held September 23–25, 2018 in Palm Springs, Calif., at the Omni Rancho Las Palmas Resort & Spa.
+In January 2018, Adweek CEO Jeffrey Litvack announced Brandweek, the event, as a first-of-its-kind brand summit held during September 23–25, 2018, in Palm Springs, California, at the Omni Rancho Las Palmas Resort & Spa.
 Brandweek is currently invitation-only.